ericwastaken/pylogix-webserver/README.md

 NodeJS is only used for formatting JSON files with prettier.
 It's not used for the server itself.

-## Roadmap TODOs
+## Roadmap

-- README todo items
-- Crete a Docker compose deployment.
-  - copies the code, python 3.11.4, install requirements, bind conf, data in a volume
-  - fix PyCharm's run-config for the docker-compose deployment
-- Test all the calls with unresponsive PLC
+- Perform more testing of all the calls with an unresponsive PLC
   - "description": "An internal error occurred.
 Details: 'NoneType' object has no attribute 'timestamp'"

-## Future TODOs
+## Future

 - (maybe) Support more features from the underlying PyLogix (other than tag write or other operations that change PLC data)?
 - (maybe, unlikely we want this unless much more security is added) Writing tags (or other PLC data changes) with granular permissions (could be limited to certain tokens, or even certain tags explicitly configured.)